Velocidex/velociraptor-web/content/docs/vql_reference/server.md

 Arg | Description | Type
 ----|-------------|-----
 search | Client search string.
-Can have the following prefixes: 'lable:', 'host:' | string client_id |  | string
+Can have the following prefixes: 'label:', 'host:' | string client_id |  | string

 This plugin returns all clients retrieved by the search term.
 The search term is the same as in the GUI and may consist of:

-- a plain word searchs for a host name
+- a plain word searches for a host name
 - May contain wild cards (`my*hostname`)
 - May contain a prefix such as host:, label:, user: